 Types of Finish Coatings

-Bottom paints are available in a variety of formulations.
+- Bottom paints are available in a variety of formulations.
 Most bottom paint systems are compatible with epoxy and can be applied directly over a prepared epoxy barrier coat.
-If you are unsure of compatibility or have curing or adhesion problems with a specific bottom paint, use only a primer recommended for that bottom paint over the barrier coat.
-Follow the recommendations given for preparation of fiberglass surfaces.
-Other paints including marine LPs and primers, are not recommended for use below the waterline.
+If you are unsure of compatibility or have curing or adhesion problems with specific bottom paint, use only a primer recommended for that bottom paint over the barrier coat.
+Follow the recommendations given for the preparation of fiberglass surfaces.
+Other paints including marine LPs and primers are not recommended for use below the waterline.

 Follow all instructions from the coating systems manufacturer.
 It is a good idea to make a test panel to evaluate the degree of surface preparation required, and the compatibility and handling characteristics of the finish system.

 For detailed instruction on the application of these techniques in repair and construction, refer to specific WEST SYSTEM instructional manuals and video demos.

 For complete descriptions of all WEST SYSTEM products, including selection and coverage guides, go to the Product Guide.